Ajax goalkeeper Andre Onana 'heartbroken' after Tottenham Hotspur defeat | Goal.com

 Ajax goalkeeper Andre Onana 'heartbroken' after Tottenham Hotspur defeat

-Goalkeeper Andre Onana is sad with Ajax's disappointing exit from the Uefa Champions League after their 3-2 loss to Tottenham Hotspur in Wednesday’s semi-final outing.
+Goalkeeper Andre Onana is disappointed with Ajax's exit from the Uefa Champions League after their 3-2 loss to Tottenham Hotspur in Wednesday’s semi-final second leg outing.

-Ajax were on the verge of qualifying for their maiden final appearance since 1996 after first-half efforts from Matthijs de Ligt and Hakim Ziyech gave them a two-goal lead at the Johan Cruyff Arena, but a spirited performance from their Premier League visitors after the restart left their dreams shattered.
+Ajax were on the verge of qualifying for their maiden final appearance since 1996 after first-half efforts from Matthijs de Ligt and Hakim Ziyech gave them a two-goal lead at the Johan Cruyff Arena.
+A spirited performance from their Premier League visitors changed the game in the second half.

 Lucas Moura pulled a goal back for Spurs in the 55th minute and then doubled the lead four minutes later to set up a nervy finish to the encounter.

-With few seconds left for Ajax to secure passage to the final, Moura completed his hat-trick in the stoppage time to reverse the fate that gave the North London outfit a 3-3 aggregate win on away goals and set up an all-Premier League final against Liverpool at Wanda Metropolitano on June 1.
+Moura completed his hat-trick in stoppage time to level the aggregate at 3-3.
+This meant that Spurs won the semi-final on the away goals rule and they will play Liverpool at the Wanda Metropolitano stadium in the final in Madrid on June 1.

-The late comeback struck Onana's feelings, just as every Ajax player who laid down the field at the end of the game.

-But the Cameroon international has called for focus as they chase the Dutch Eredivisie title with two matches to go.
+Cameroon international Onana has called for Ajax to focus on their next objective as they chase the Dutch Eredivisie title with two matches to go.

 "We must remember our season isn't over yet, two finals to go for the league title and focus will not be lost now, Ajax."